mamps967-ui/Business_Analyst_Ecommerce_Portfolio_Project/README.md

 The project demonstrates the BA workflow:
 **Business Problem → Stakeholders → As-Is Process → Gap Analysis → Requirements → User Stories → RTM → SQL Analysis → KPI Dashboard → To-Be Recommendation → UAT**

-### Suggested Interview Explanation
-“I worked on a simulated e-commerce process improvement case where the business was facing delivery delays and cancellations.
-I mapped the As-Is process, identified gaps, documented requirements and user stories, created an RTM, analyzed operational data using SQL, and designed a KPI dashboard.
-I then proposed a To-Be process with exception alerts and better order tracking.
-The project helped me practice translating a business problem into measurable requirements and an actionable solution.”

-### Publishing
-Upload the ZIP contents to a GitHub repository, add screenshots of the dashboard/process map, then link the repository from LinkedIn and Naukri.
-Use the included LinkedIn and Naukri text as a starting point.